-In order to predict potential for academic success in the nursing program, applicants should have an overall GPA of 2.75 or higher, including a minimum overall GPA of 2.75 in the required natural science courses (one semester of anatomy and one semester of physiology or A & P I and A & P II, Chemistry 109, and Microbiology).
+In order to predict potential for academic success in the nursing program, applicants should have an overall GPA and an overall science GPA of 2.75 or higher, including the required natural science courses (one semester of anatomy and one semester of physiology or A & P I and A & P II, Chemistry 109, and Microbiology).

-The admissions committee (officially known as the Department of Nursing Student Affairs Committee) will take into account the following:
+The admissions committee (Department of Nursing Student Affairs Committee) will further take into account the following:

-Academic history and trends;
+- Academic history and trends; - Number of courses successfully completed toward the major; - Residence in local counties principally served by the USC-Beaufort mission;

-- Number of courses successfully completed toward the major; - Potential for service to groups historically under-represented in nursing; - Residence in local counties principally served by the USC-Beaufort mission; - Employment or volunteer experience within the healthcare field; - Candidate's statement of goals and aspirations for a nursing career; - Evidence of effective writing skills; - Evidence of motivation to persevere and succeed regardless of obstacles that may have disproportionately disadvantaged the applicant; and - Communication skills and cross-cultural abilities that will enhance contribution to the educational program and effective collaboration within healthcare communities1 - Acceptable scores on the nursing admission test.
+- Employment or volunteer experience within the healthcare field; - Evidence of motivation to persevere and succeed in the nursing program as evidenced during a personal interview, and - Acceptable scores (overall and in science) on the nursing admission test.

-Selected candidates will receive notification by mail, no later than November 1st.
-Successful candidates who will not complete the required sciences until the end of the semester in which the candidate applies, will receive a "conditional acceptance" only.
-A definitive acceptance will be determined and the candidate notified at the completion of fall semester after all semester grades have been reviewed by the Department of Nursing Student Affairs Committee.
+Selected candidates will receive notification by mail, no later than October 31st.
+Successful candidates who will not complete the required sciences until the end of the semester prior to program admission will receive a "conditional acceptance" only.
+A definitive acceptance will be determined and the candidate notified at the semester completion after all grades have been submitted by the applicant and reviewed by the Department of Nursing Student Affairs Committee.